 Pinterest is basically an online search engine, which means the more keywords your pin description contains, the more likely your pin is going to be seen when those keywords are used.
 Things like the number of repins also come into play, but that’s a story for another day.
 The main point is that keywords are MASSIVELY important to get more exposure to your pin.

 Use Pinterest’s search bar to scope out the specific keywords you should add in your description.
 Also, try to add the keywords earlier in the description without making it seem weird or robotic sounding.

 Group boards and Tailwind Tribes are amazing for putting your pin in front of a new audience.
-The boards/tribes you should join will differ depending on the product you promote, but here’s a list of 7 different group boards + 75 Tailwind tribes you can check out.
+The boards/tribes you should join will differ depending on the product you promote, but here’s a list of 175+ different group boards + 100+ Tailwind Tribes you can check out.

 To find more niche specific group boards, spend some time searching through PinGroupie.
 You can adjust the settings to find groups with higher repins and titles containing keywords you’re looking for.

 Don’t forget to schedule your post to go out in the future to relevant boards you’ve created.
 The key to making more consistent sales through Pinterest is through continually promoting your affiliate pins.
 Click here to sign up for a free trial of Tailwind!

 - Promote products on your blog through reviews, or on your sidebar

-- Create a content upgrade that includes your affiliate link (if it’s relevant)
+- Create a content upgrade that includes your affiliate link (only if it’s relevant!)